kiichi/QuickCopyTitleAndURL/README.md

-# QuickCopyTitleAndURL
-Quickly copy Title and URL from Chrome Toolbar.
+# Copy Cat - Quickly Copy Title and URL

+# About this Chrome Extension

+I created this extension because similar extensions are too complicated and a few more clicks to do the simple thing for my daily operation.
+For example, I often copy PR's Title and URL in tickets or chat window.

 ## Extension URL
 https://chrome.google.com/webstore/detail/copy-cat-quick-copy-title/andlmjmbnlaamloflnelcafcnkiplhkc